Last updated: 12/02/20

-- Bosnia and Herzegovina (BiH) continues to see a rise in cases of COVID-19.
+- Bosnia and Herzegovina (BiH) continues to see a high number of cases of COVID-19.

-- Grocery stores, pharmacies, restaurants, and cafes throughout the country are open, along with most other businesses.
-Restaurants and bars must close by 11:00pm.
+- Grocery stores, pharmacies, restaurants, and cafes are open, along with most other businesses, yet must observe a curfew from 11:00 p.m. to 5:00 a.m.

-- Social distance restrictions include limitations on the number of people who can attend public gatherings and a requirement to wear masks indoors, on public transportation, and in public areas when social distancing is not possible.
+- Restrictions include limitations on the number of people who can attend public gatherings, requirements to wear masks in outdoor and indoor public spaces and on public transportation

-- The situation is fluid and restrictions may change without advance notice.
-We urge U.S. citizens to check with their airlines, tourist agencies, and/or BiH authorities prior to travel.
+- We urge U.S. citizens to check with their airlines, tourist agencies, and/or BiH authorities prior to travel.

 Entry and Exit Requirements: